Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 Gravedona lake como

-Located close to the northern end of Lake Como, Gravedona, or Gravedona ed Uniti, is also set at the foot of the Liro Valley in front of the Piona peninsular and Mount Legnone in the eastern shore.
+Gravedona, or Gravedona ed Uniti, is set at the foot of the Liro Valley in front of the Piona peninsular and Mount Legnone in the eastern shore.
 Domaso is the neighboring town of Gravedona.
 The twin lakeside towns have evolved from traditional fishing villages into the laid-back, vibrant towns of today.

 Fairly removed from most of the popular tourist resorts, Gravedona and Domaso typically skip under the radar of most people visiting Lake Como.
 That works in the favor of anyone looking to enjoy a quiet vacation, away from crowds and noisy tourists.